Lodevd/TimLib/README.md

 LapTimer myTimer;

-// Now in your code just call the lap() function to know how much time has passed since the previous lap. uint32_t lapTimer = myTimer.lap();
+// In your code call lap() to know how much time has passed since the previous lap. uint32_t lapTimer = myTimer.lap();

 ```